python-trio/trio/README.rst

    *I want to help!* You're the best!
 Check out our  <github issues>
    discussion, tests, docs, use it and let us know how it goes XX

-   *I just love thinking about !* You might enjoy our <XX reading list>
+   *I'm just fascinated by IO library design!* You might enjoy our <XX reading list> and XX architecture documentation

-   *Are my company's lawyers going to get angry at me?*
+   *I want to make sure my company's lawyers won't get angry at me!*
    No worries, trio is permissively licensed under your choice of MIT or Apache 2.
 See `LICENSE
    <https://github.com/njsmith/trio/blob/master/LICENSE>`__ for